-Registration with Grants.gov is required prior to application submission.
-(See "How to Apply," page 12).
-All applications are due by 11:59 p.m. eastern time on July 7, 2011.
+Applicants must register with Grants.gov prior to submitting an application.
+(See "How To Apply," page 14.)
+All applications are due by 11:59 p.m. eastern time on March 15, 2012.
 (See "Deadlines: Registration and Application," page 5.)

 Contact Information